ivanleomk/The-Chinese-Wall/static/walkthrough.md

 }
 ```

 If you're server is `example.com`, we will make a GET request to `example.com`.

 ## Points

 Each correct password is rewarded 20 points.
 With a total of 100 points available.

 ## Notes

 - You can experiment with our LLM's responses at [`/experiment`](/experimentation).
-- We have rate-limiting in place of **~4 requests per minute**.
+- We have rate-limiting in place of **2 requests per 5 seconds**.
 - If you return an invalid response body, we will throw an error and treat it as an entry that never happened.

 # Prompt Engineering and Injection